microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

 - `QnAEndpointKey` would be one of the keys and `QnAEndpointHostName` would be the Endpoint from [Azure Portal](https://ms.portal.azure.com/).
 - `QnAKnowledgebaseId` would be the name of your project in [Language Studio](https://language.cognitive.azure.com/questionAnswering/projects).

-## To try this sample
+# To try this sample

+- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
 - Clone the repository

     ```bash
     git clone https://github.com/Microsoft/botbuilder-samples.git
     ```

+- In a terminal, navigate to `samples/csharp_dotnetcore/48.customQABot-all-features`
-- Run the bot from a terminal or from Visual Studio:
+- Run the bot from a terminal or from Visual Studio, choose option A or B.

-  A) From a terminal, navigate to `samples/csharp_dotnetcore/12.customQABot`
+  A) From a terminal

   ```bash
   # run the bot